Fast Times at Barrington High

 Fast Times at Barrington High is the third studio album by American rock band The Academy Is..., released on August 19, 2008.

 Background

-It was produced by S*A*M and Sluggo.
-The title refers to the high school to which William Beckett and Adam Siska went, and a play on the title of the 1982 film Fast Times at Ridgemont High.
+Fast Times at Barrington High was produced by S*A*M and Sluggo.
+The title refers to the high school to which William Beckett and Adam Siska went, and is a play on the title of the 1982 film Fast Times at Ridgemont High.
 The album cover photo was taken by William Beckett's sister, Courtney Beckett, and shows William sitting on a couch with Naomi, who was guitarist Michael Guy Chislett’s girlfriend at the time, whom he later married.

 Pete Wentz posted a blog entry saying that he heard the demos for the new album and called them, "Mind blowing.
 Miles away from where they were."
 Collaborations include Andrew McMahon from Jack's Mannequin; Gabe Saporta, Ryland Blackinton and Alex Suarez from Cobra Starship; and Mason Musso and Blake Healy from Metro Station.